muratk5n/thirdwave/en/index.md

 associated with Margaret Thatcher: 'There is no alternative.'
-But if 'TINA' was specifically used to close down debates over alternatives to the market economy, Merkel’s government declared all type of policy decisions alternativlos.. [eg open border immig policy].
-Her use of the phrase also inspired the naming of the first party to the right of her CDU to make it into the Bundestag: Alternative für Deutschland"
+But if 'TINA' was specifically used to close down debates over alternatives to the market economy, Merkel’s government declared all type of policy decisions *alternativlos*.. [eg open border immigration policy].
+Her use of the phrase also inspired the naming of the first party to the right of her CDU to make it into the Bundestag: Alternative für Deutschland [AfD]"

 ---